Chiaroscuro

 Charcoal dust

-The word chiaroscuro is Italian for light and shadow.
-It was a technique introduced during the Renaissance period, referring to the use of light and shadow to create the illusion of a source of light shining on the figures and objects.
+The word chiaroscuro is Italian for “light and shadow.”
+It is a technique that emerged during the Renaissance, referring to the use of strong contrasts between light and dark.
+This method helps drawings appear three-dimensional by giving the illusion of form while also creating drama and a sense of space.

 Dip your toes into chiaroscuro